awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation.md

 + Use the AWS\-StopEC2Instance document to automatically stop instances on a schedule by using Amazon CloudWatch Events or by using a Maintenance Window task\.
 For example, you can configure an Automation workflow to stop instances every Friday evening, and then restart them every Monday morning\.
 + Use the AWS\-UpdateCloudFormationStackWithApproval document to update resources that were deployed by using CloudFormation template\.
 The update applies a new template\.
 You can configure the Automation to request approval by one or more IAM users before the update begins\.

-For information about how to execute an Automation workflow by using State Manager, see [Executing Automation Workflows with Triggers using State Manager](automation-sm-target.md)\.
+For information about how to run an Automation workflow by using State Manager, see [Running Automation Workflows with Triggers using State Manager](automation-sm-target.md)\.

 **Safely perform disruptive tasks in bulk**
-Systems Manager includes features that help you target large groups of instances by using EC2 tags, and velocity controls that help you roll out changes according to the limits you define\.
+Systems Manager includes features that help you target large groups of instances by using Amazon EC2 tags, and velocity controls that help you roll out changes according to the limits you define\.

-Use the AWS\-RestartEC2InstanceWithApproval document to target an AWS Resource Group that includes multiple instances\.
+Use the AWS\-RestartEC2InstanceWithApproval document to target an AWS resource group that includes multiple instances\.
 You can configure the Automation workflow to use velocity controls\.
 For example, you can specify the number of instances that should be restarted concurrently\.
 You can also specify a maximum number of errors that are allowed before the Automation workflow is cancelled\.

 **Simplify complex tasks**
 Automation offers one\-click automations for simplifying complex tasks such as creating golden Amazon Machines Images \(AMIs\), and recovering unreachable EC2 instances\.
 Here are some examples: